Old San Juan San Juan, Puerto Rico Travel Guide

 Camping and outdoor accommodation options are not available within The Historic District of san juan.
 The historic district is fully urbanized.
 No designated campgrounds or natural spaces for tents exist within the city.

-Experiences focus on natural surroundings, away from urban settings.
+Experiences focus on natural surroundings, away from city settings.

 These options provide a connection to Puerto Rico's diverse ecosystems and offer a different pace of travel.

-High Season (Mid-December to April): Book 3-6 months in advance, especially for popular boutique hotels and public holidays.
+High Season (Mid-From december To april): Book 3-6 months in advance, especially for popular boutique hotels and public holidays.
 Shoulder Season (May-June; November to Mid-December): Book 1-3 months in advance.
-Low Season (July to October): Book 2-4 weeks in advance.
+Low Season (July to October): Book TWO-4 weeks in advance.

 Major Online Travel Agencies (OTAs) like Booking.com, Agoda, IHG Hotels, and Hostelworld are widely used.
 Vacation Rental Platforms: Airbnb and Vrbo are popular for apartments.
 Direct Hotel Websites: Sometimes present exclusive deals or better cancellation policies than OTAs.